William (Billy) Weber, Senior Research Fellow CSBR, Director of MSSD and Lecturer

 William (Billy) Weber

-William Weber is a Senior Research Fellow at the Center for Sustainable Building Research (CSBR) and Lecturer at the School of Architecture at the University of Minnesota.
+William Weber is a Senior Research Fellow at the Center for Sustainable Building Research (CSBR), and Director of the Master of Science in Architecture Sustainable Design track and Lecturer at the School of Architecture at the University of Minnesota.
 Weber holds a Bachelors of Arts in Architecture, and a Masters of Architecture from the University of Minnesota.
 Weber's research focuses on the integration of sustainability and architecture through applied research, exploring and developing tools to evaluate and compare the often disparate aesthetic, economic, and environmental goals.
-He is a co-primary investigator and project manager of the Minnesota Sustainable Housing Initiative; a McKnight Foundation funded knowledge base of tools and case studies to advance sustainability in affordable housing.
-He is also involved in the evaluation of the Minnesota Green Communities pilot projects.
-Past projects include the Minnesota Green Affordable Housing Guide, an online resource aimed at integrating sustainability and affordability in housing and the HUD Community Partnership Outreach Center’s Affordable Housing Initiatives Case Study Prototypes.
+He is a primary investigator and project manager of the Minnesota Sustainable Housing Initiative; a McKnight Foundation funded knowledge base of tools and case studies to advance sustainability in affordable housing.
+Recent projects include technical assistance for The Rose a Living Building Challenge inspired multifamily affordable housing development; facilitation and tool development for Aeon’s Learning Laboratory; the EnergyScoreCards Minnesota Pilot Project; the Green Rehabilitation of Elder Apartment Treatments: The GREAT Study with the National Center for Healthy Housing; and the HUD Community Partnership Outreach Center’s Affordable Housing Initiatives Case Study Prototypes.

 Minnesota Sustainable Affordable Housing Knowledge Base.
-Primary funding from the McKnight Foundation, 2006 (– 2008) Co-P.I. with John Carmody.
+Primary funding from the McKnight Foundation, 2006 (–on-going).